cqfn/aibolit/README.md

 $ aibolit --filename File.java
 ```

 It will run the model, found in aibolit/binary_files.
 The model will find a pattern which contribution is the largest to the Cyclomatic Complexity.
-If anything is found, you will se all recommendation for the mentioned pattern.
+If anything is found, you will see all recommendations for the mentioned pattern.
 You can see the list of all patterns in Patterns.md

 ## How to contribute?